web3bustler/swisstronik-testnet/README.md

     - Choose **JavaScript** when prompted.
     - Use the default directory (just press Enter).
     - Press **y** to confirm any prompts.

-## Additional Information

-For more details and updates, subscribe to [Happy Cuan Airdrop](https://t.me/HappyCuanAirdrop).